ReliefApplications/app-notifications-bundle/README.md

 Additional fields
 --------
 You may want to add some data to the notification wanted to be sent.
-This can be fulfilled by the 4th parameters passed to the sendPush function.
-If not provided, no additional field will be added to the notification payload.

 ```php
 <?php